ranran-shen/ranran-shen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi:wave:, I am Zhaoyi Li, a computer science PhD student under the colloration programm of [University of Science and Technology of China](https://en.ustc.edu.cn/) (School of Computer Science and Technology, adviced by Prof.[Defu Lian](https://scholar.google.com.hk/citations?user=QW0ad4sAAAAJ&hl=en)) and [City University of Hong Kong](https://www.cityu.edu.hk/) (Department of Computer Science, adviced by Prof.[Ying Wei](https://wei-ying.net/) and Prof.[Linqi Song](https://sites.google.com/site/aisquaredlab/about-us/linqi)).
+Hi:wave:, I am Zhaoyi Li, a computer science PhD student under the colloration programm of [University of Science and Technology of China](https://en.ustc.edu.cn/) (School of Computer Science and Technology, adviced by Prof.[Defu Lian](https://scholar.google.com.hk/citations?user=QW0ad4sAAAAJ&hl=en)) and [City University of Hong Kong](https://www.cityu.edu.hk/) (Department of Computer Science, co-adviced by Prof.[Ying Wei](https://wei-ying.net/) and Prof.[Linqi Song](https://sites.google.com/site/aisquaredlab/about-us/linqi)).
 Previously, I got my Bachelor degree in Computer Science and Technology from University of Science and Technology of China in 2022.

 My research interest includes machine learning and natural language processing.
+Specifically, I work on making human beings and neural network systems better understand each other.
 I currently focus on investigating the compositionality of language models from the perspective of generalization, reasoning pattern and implicit structure.

 # 🔥 News